TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * VULKAN maker type has been added.
 * Fixed the issue with order 'Off Quotes' reject when adding symbol through a Price channel.
 * Fixed exception on application shutdown.
+* Removed the possibility for the user to delete himself.

 ## Version 2025.08.05.364 (5 August, 2025)
 ### Changes